dgaydukov/cert-aws/sa/files/sa.md

 ###### Lambda
 Lambda - piece of code that can be executed without any server env (just write code in python/javascript and it will run).
 Lambda can be directly triggered by AWS services such as s3/DynamoDB/Kinesis Streams/SNS/CloudWatch
 Lambda are billed per request, so it's better for some small simple tasks.
-If you have highload with 10m hits per day, run simple ec2 is cheaper.
+If you have highload with 10m hits per day, to run simple ec2 is cheaper.
 When you create lambda you have to provide `role_arn`, the role which lambda assume and use to execute (default permissions include CloudWatch log creation).
 When you create lambda you can specify:
 * Runtime (default `nodejs12.x`) - which programing runtime (java/python/go/nodejs/ruby/dotnetcore) to use.
 You can also build your own runtime with `provided/provided.al2` which create Amazon Linux & Amazon Linux 2 ami.
 Custom runtime may run shell script, language included in Amazon Linux or compiled binary